Chol Marial

-Chol Beny Marial (born 1 November 1999) is a South Sudanese college basketball player for the Oregon State Beavers of the Pac-12 Conference.
-He previously played for the Maryland Terrapins.
+Chol Beny Marial (born 1 November 1999) is a South Sudanese college basketball player for the San Jose State Spartans of the Mountain West Conference.
+He previously played for the Maryland Terrapins and the Oregon State Beavers.

 Early life

 Marial was born in Rumbek, a city in what is now known as South Sudan.
 He grew up away from areas of war and famine, which were prevalent across the country.
 Marial played soccer from age five but was soon held back by his exceptional height and started playing basketball in 2013.

 In the same year, he was discovered at a Basketball Without Borders camp in Johannesburg, South Africa.
 His cousin, in 2014, helped him join an all-star team at the Middle East & North Africa (MENA) Basketball Showcase in Dubai.

 In 2014, with the help of his cousin who had lived in Florida, Marial moved to the United States to complete middle school at West Oaks Academy in Orlando, Florida, where he played varsity basketball.
 In June 2015, he drew attention from national media outlets, including ESPN and The Washington Post, for his extraordinary size after featuring in a viral highlight video.